-Stockholders as of Record Date must inform the Corporate Secretary of their intention to participate in the meeting via remote communication and to vote in absentia by registering at https://asmregister.bellecorp.com/ on or before 12:00 noon of April 25, 2025 (Friday), subject to the verification and validation by the Corporate Secretary.
+Stockholders as of Record Date must inform the Corporate Secretary of their intention to participate in the meeting remote communication and to vote in absentia registering via by at https://asmregister.bellecorp.com on or before 12:00 noon of April 25, 2025 (Friday), subject to the verification and validation by the Corporate Secretary.
 Stockholders who will participate through remote communication or in absentia shall be deemed present forpurposes of quorum for the meeting.
-Voting will be made through a secure online voting facility accessibleonly to verified stockholders to protect the integrity and secrecy of votes cast.
+Voting will be made through a secure online voting facility accessible only to verified stockholders to protect the integrity and secrecy of votes cast.